teejaydub/cribbage/README.md

   if that improves her ranking.
   * Game-centered heuristics
     * Report statistics for point values
-      * Analyze point counts
-        * How can they all be the same if Max wins so much more?
       * Predict winner by average point values
       * Decide when to play in "risky" or "safe" mode
         * Risky = hoping for max possible points, make the choices with best possible outcomes